papadritta/linera-security-bounty/docs/PROJECT_OVERVIEW.md

 With **Linera’s microchains**, each bounty program gains isolated state, predictable execution, and millisecond-level finality.
 This makes it finally possible to build a **live, transparent, and trust-minimized** bounty market.

+### The Window Is Open

+**Market timing is perfect:**
+- Web3 security incidents hit all-time high in 2024
+- Traditional platforms alienating top researchers with delays
+- Linera's mainnet launch creates first-mover advantage
+- Regulatory pressure increasing for transparent processes

+**Build now, dominate later.** The first decentralized bounty protocol that actually works will capture the market.

 ---

 ## 3. Core Idea